project-jam/jamutilities/README.md

 The `/dl` command is a download command that downloads videos/images/gifs from our server BUT we added it on an env file for safety.

-The reason why is because our server isn't secure and we have only low RAM usage, so yeah, you can use https://cobalt.tools source code.
+The reason why is because our server isn't secure and we have only low RAM usage, so yeah, you can use https://cobalt.tools source code API from now on, and add the `JAMBALT_API_URL` env and add the url, SO it can work.

+> [!WARNING]
+> if YOU don't have a cobalt.tools API, then DON'T USE THE DL COMMAND!!!! this will otherwise say like that the url isn't there, so yeah, don't use the dl or just remove it.

 ## Hint: